caiusCitiriga/smart-cli/readme.md

 }
 ```

-This method takes a **IUserInputOpts** param, prompts the user a question, and then it registers the input provided by the user as answer.
-It will then pass the answer to the callback in order to be executed whenever the user will press **ENTER**
+This method takes a **IUserInputOpts** param.
+It prompts the user with a question, and then it registers the input provided by the user as an answer.
+It will then pass the answer to the callback which will be executed whenever the user will press **ENTER**

 Usage example:
 ```typescript